Nigerian banks should partner states to address power problem – Wigwe -

 Also speaking, Oyinkan Ogungbemile, Senior Credit Risk Analyst, Rand Merchant Bank, tasked banks on green banking products.

-Ogungbemile said that COVID-19 had shown that banks could still operate with minimal physical presence.
+Ogungbemile said COVID-19 had shown that banks could still operate with minimal physical presence.

 She called for the creation of a green bank in Nigeria that would promote green economy.